How To Ace Your NYC Co-op Board Interview

-Welcome to the John and Jonathan Sell NYC Podcast, where experienced, expert NYC real estate brokers John Gasdaska and Jonathan Conlon bread down what’s happening in the market, what you need to know whether you’re a buyer, seller, or agent, and their insight into the future, with a little bit of fun along the way.
+Welcome to the Real Talk NYC Real Estate Podcast, where experienced, expert NYC real estate brokers John Gasdaska and Jonathan Conlon bread down what’s happening in the market, what you need to know whether you’re a buyer, seller, or agent, and their insight into the future, with a little bit of fun along the way.

 In this week’s episode, John and Jonathan are sharing their top tips for acing the (sometimes anxiety-inducing) board interview.
 The good news is once you’ve reached the board interview stage, you’re approved on paper, but there are still a few things to watch out for.